Resolving Ambiguity of the Kondo Temperature Determination in Mechanically Tunable Single-Molecule Kondo Systems

+Determination of the molecular Kondo temperature $T_K$ poses a challenge in most cases when the experimental temperature cannot be tuned to a sufficient extent.
+We show how this ambiguity can be resolved if additional control parameters are present, such as magnetic field and mechanical gating.
+We record the evolution of the differential conductance by lifting an individual molecule from the metal surface with the tip of a scanning tunneling microscope.
+By fitting the measured conductance spectra with the single impurity Anderson model we are able to demonstrate that the lifting tunes the junction continuously from the strongly correlated Kondo-singlet to the free spin $1/2$ ground state.
+In the crossover regime, where $T_K$ is similar to the temperature of experiment, the fitting yields ambiguous estimates of $T_K$ varying by an order of magnitude.
+We show that analysis of the conductance measured in two distinct external magnetic fields can be used to resolve this problem.

-The Kondo effect is one of the most prominent many-particle phenomena in which a localized magnetic moment is screened by the itinerant electrons of its supporting host \cite{Hewson97}.
-Its highly correlated singlet ground state is fully characterized by the energy $k_{\mathrm{B}}T_{\mathrm{K}}$, where $k_{\mathrm{B}}$ is the Boltzmann constant and $T_{\mathrm{K}}$ the Kondo temperature. $T_{\mathrm{K}}$ depends exponentially on the strength of the antiferromagnetic exchange coupling between the localized moment and the environmental electron bath.
-The Kondo effect is fundamental to various phenomena in solid state physics, ranging from the occurrence of zero-bias anomalies in transport measurements through quantum dots \cite{Goldhaber98, Parks07, Parks10}, nanowires \cite{Nygard00}, and single atoms or molecules \cite{Madhavan98,Yu04,Otte08a}, to quantum critical phenomena \cite{Jones88,*Jones89,Lechtenberg17,Esat16}, Mott metal-insulator transitions \cite{Nozieres05} and has possible applications in spintronics \cite{Bergmann15} and quantum information~\cite{Bayat12}.
+The Kondo effect is one of the most prominent many-particle phenomena in which a magnetic moment of an atom or molecule is screened by the itinerant electrons of the metallic substrate\cite{Hewson97}.
+Its highly correlated singlet ground state is fully characterized by the energy $k_{\mathrm{B}}T_{\mathrm{K}}$, where $k_{\mathrm{B}}$ is the Boltzmann constant and $T_{\mathrm{K}}$ the Kondo temperature. $T_{\mathrm{K}}$ depends exponentially on the strength of the antiferromagnetic exchange coupling between the localized moment and the metallic substrate.
+The Kondo effect is fundamental to various phenomena at nanoscale, ranging from the occurrence of zero-bias anomalies in transport measurements through quantum dots \cite{Goldhaber98, Parks07, Parks10}, nanowires \cite{Nygard00}, single atoms and molecular junctions \cite{evers2020advances}, and molecular magnets~\cite{Madhavan98,Yu04,Otte08a,Coronado2020,Chen2021}, to quantum critical phenomena \cite{Jones88,*Jones89,Lechtenberg17,Esat16}, and has implications for spintronics \cite{Bergmann15}.